 2016 Shuttle Season

-The Zion Canyon Scenic Drive is accessible by shuttle bus only from March 15 to October 25 and on weekends in November.
-2015 Shuttle Schedule
+The Zion Canyon Scenic Drive is accessible by shuttle bus only from March 12 through the end of October and on weekends in November.
+2016 Shuttle Schedule will be announced this spring.

 The Shuttle Schedule is subject to change.
 Please check at the shuttle stops for current information.
 Registered guests at Zion Lodge are allowed to drive non-stop to the lodge.